Universities

 How long does it take to study medicine in Ireland and how is it structured?
 The structure of the medical degree programme in Ireland is similar to the German curriculum.
 The first two to three years are the pre-clinical years.
 This section concentrates on basic subjects such as anatomy, physiology, biochemistry, pathology and microbiology.
 Through lectures and small group lessons, you will be slowly introduced to the structure and functions of the body.

 This is followed by the clinical years.
 This part builds on the foundations of the first section.
-Through rotations in various disciplines such as surgery, internal medicine, paediatrics, gynaecology and psychiatry, you will get to know everyday hospital life and can apply your medical knowledge.
+Through rotations in various disciplines such as SurgeryInternal medicine, paediatrics, Gynaecology and psychiatry, you will familiarise yourself with everyday hospital life and be able to apply your medical knowledge.

 These practical skills are honed in the final year (internship).
 You will support medical teams in various specialist departments and will be able to diagnose and treat illnesses under supervision.